 Abstract.
-In a polymer electrolyte membrane fuel cell, a control system is needed to ensure that all variables remain in secure limits ovoiding breakdowns.
+Proton exchange membrane (PEM) fuel cells have attracted great attention in recent years as a promising replacement for traditional power sources.
+However, a number of fundamental problems must be overcome to improve their performance and to reduce cost.
+A control system is needed to ensure that all variables remain in secure limits ovoiding breakdowns.
 In this article, a control technique for PEM fuel cells based on the optimum temperature is proposed.
-The optimum temperature is the maximum temperature in which the fuel cell can operate preserving a minimum stoichiometry and good relative humidity.
-The higher the temperatures the better the voltage, optimizing the fuel cell operation.
+The optimum temperature is the maximum temperature in which the fuel cell can operate preserving a minimum recommended stoichiometry and good relative humidity.
+Also the influence of operating conditions of air pressure, temperature and humidity of environment are analized.